 4. British Shorthair

-The British Shorthair is one of the most popular cat breeds for families with children due to its calm temperament, sturdy build, and affectionate nature.
-This breed is especially suitable for households looking for a gentle and low-maintenance companion.
+The British Shorthair is one of the most desired cat breeds among families with kids because of its soft nature, strong body, and affectionate personality.
+This breed is particularly well-suited for homes looking for a low-maintenance, friendly pet.

 4.1 Gentle and Patient Temperament